karlstolley/te/syllabus/_projects/project-03.md

 You will find almost all of the research-repository papers are presented as PDFs.
 You will have to clean up the PDF and present it as a Google Doc for digital markup.

-You are responsible for editing the first 4000 words of the manuscript and the first 20 entries of its bibliography/reference list or the first 20 note references, depending on the citation style the paper uses.
+Undergraduate students are responsible for editing the first 2000 words of the manuscript and the first 20 entries of its bibliography/reference list or the first 20 note references, depending on the citation style the paper uses.
+(Graduate students must edit the entire article, and prepare the entire reference list in an appropriate Chicago format.)
 Refer to the <cite>Chicago Manual of Style</cite> for all matters of grammar and usage, as well as for citation style and formatting.